johnbarn777/House/README.md

 ### Configuration

-Update the Firebase configuration in `firebase.js`:
+Update the Firebase configuration in `firebase.js`: (Unnecessary at the moment, hardcoded API.
+SECURITY VULNERABILITY!!!)

 ```javascript
 const firebaseConfig = {